Elsie19/portfolio/port.md

-# # Henry's Portfolio
+# # Hey!
+I'm Henry!

+> Sysadmin, Developer, Project Leader

 ## ## A little bit about me
 > I started using Linux when I was nine years old, using a Raspberry Pi that my dad bought for me.
 I started to program with the help of a single book (https://www.cs.unca.edu/~bruce/Fall14/360/RPiUsersGuide.pdf), and nothing else.
-Fast forward 6 years, and I am now a developer on many popular Free and Open Source projects, and have developed many skills pertaining to system administration.
+Fast forward 7 years, and I am now a developer on many popular Free and Open Source projects, and have developed many skills pertaining to system administration.

 ### ### Here are some projects that I am working on